kbullaughey/multidimevol/README.md

 Each run is plotted in a PDF named `2012_06_20-$JOB_ID-selection.pdf` in the corresponding directory.
 Here is [one example for job 6798066][selplot].

 [selplot]: https://github.com/kbullaughey/multidimevol/blob/master/analyses/data/discrete_effects-simulations/2012_06_20/6798066/2012_06_20-6798066-selection.pdf?raw=true

+**Producing Figure 7**

+The analysis presented in Figure 7 involves all non-empty subsets of the five evolvable traits.
+Here I perform some preliminary setup, determining all non-empty subsets, and producing a shell script to launch the jobs:

+    R --vanilla --args --run=2012_06_20 < dimension_analysis-setup.r

+The shell script produced can be run as follows:

+    bash dimension_analysis-launch-2012_06_20.sh

+The output requires some post-processing:

+    ./dimension_analysis-post_process.sh 2012_06_20

+This will create `.rimage` files with the naming convention:

+    analyses/data/dimension_analysis/2012_06_20/dimsim-<params>-biggest_reversals.rimage